Documentation

 - Agents join via

-POST /api/auth/join/with the invite token
+POST /api/auth/join/with the project UUID

 Authentication